 Fine sea salt and pepper to taste

 1. Peel and boil the potatoes in salted water with a bay leaf (do not overcook the potatoes).
-Drain and place in your casserole dish.
+Drain and place in the casserole/gratin dish.
 Add the chicken pieces and tuck in between the potatoes.
 Set aside.

-5. Remove from the oven, place on top of a cooling rack for 5 minutes, then tuck in!
+8. Remove from the oven, place on top of a cooling rack for 5 minutes.

 No comments: